vicencodon/social_security_mockup/README.md

 ---

-**Built with ❤️ for better healthcare accessibility and user experience**
+**Built with ❤️ for better healthcare accessibility and simplified user experience**